-The KMP's did not receive any other benefits or consideration in connection with the management of the Trust.
-All other benefits that were received by the KMP's (principally performance related remuneration and options for Macquarie Group Limited equity) were solely related to other services performed with respect to their employment within the Macquarie Group.
-The cost of KMP's remuneration has been borne by Macquarie Group Services Australia Pty Limited, a wholly-owned subsidiary within the Macquarie Group.
+The KMP did not receive any other benefits or consideration in connection with the management of the Trust.
+All other benefits that were received by KMP were solely related to other services performed with respect to their employment within the Macquarie Group.